seiszhang/ucerf3-etas-results/2019_08_09-ComCatM7p1_ci38457511_ShakeMapSurfaces_NoERT-noSpont-no_ert/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/01/06 06:49:29 UTC, 6 months after the simulation start time.
+Last updated at 2020/01/13 13:33:27 UTC, 191.4 days after the simulation start time.

-Total matching ComCat events found: 2190
+Total matching ComCat events found: 2192

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*